 - There are long lines at the store, and when it's your turn to pay the checker tells you that your debit card is being declined for insufficient funds.

 How quickly must I repay my Overdraft Privilege?

 You should make every attempt to bring your account to a positive end-of-day balance as soon as possible, and must do so within 30 calendar days.
 If you are not able to do so, you will receive a letter from St. Johns Bank informing you of the situation and your options.
 If, after a period, your account has not been brought to a positive end-of-day balance, we will have no option but to close your account and take other steps to recover funds.

 What does my Overdraft Privilege cost?

-There is no additional cost associated with this privilege.
+Overdraft Privilege costs you nothing unless you use it.
 However, you should keep in mind that you will be charged a Paid into Overdraft fee for each item paid under Overdraft Privilege.

 Do business checking accounts qualify for Overdraft Privilege?

 Yes, certain business checking accounts qualify for Overdraft Privilege.